-As of June 30, 1996, the Company has installed at commercial locations a total of 130 devices and revenues have been nominal.
+As of June 30, 1996, the Company had installed at commercial locations a total of 130 devices and revenues have been nominal.
 See "Business".
-Substantially all of these customers are university or public libraries.
+As of September 30, 1996, the Company had installed at commercial locations a total of 138 devices and revenues have been nominal.
+Substantially all of these customers are university libraries or public libraries.

-The Company's executive offices are located at 3 Glenhardie Corporate Center, Suite 306, 1265 Drummers Lane, Wayne, Pennsylvania 19087, and its telephone number is (610) 989-0340.
+The Company's executive offices are located at 200 Plant Avenue, Wayne, Pennsylvania 19087, and its telephone number is (610) 989-0340.

 Issuer USA Technologies, Inc. Securities Offered Up to 5,100,000 shares of Common Stock by the Selling Shareholders.
 See "Selling Shareholders."
 Common Stock Outstanding as of June 30, 1996 23,023,976 shares.
-On a fully converted basis, there would be 42,949,016 shares outstanding consisting of 3,592,300 shares issuable upon exercise of outstanding options and purchase rights, 5,200,000 shares issuable upon exercise of the outstanding 1996 Warrants, 1,414,000 shares issuable upon the exercise of the outstanding 1995 Warrants, 7,960,250 shares issuable upon conversion of the Preferred Stock, and 1,758,490 shares issuable upon conversion of accrued and unpaid dividends on the Preferred Stock.
-An additional \$597,019 of dividends accrued on August 1, 1996 which are convertible into 597,019 shares of Common Stock.
+On a fully converted basis, there would be 42,849,016 shares outstanding consisting of 3,492,300 shares issuable upon exercise of outstanding options and purchase rights, 5,200,000 shares issuable upon exercise of the outstanding 1996 Warrants, 1,414,000 shares issuable upon the exercise of the outstanding 1995 Warrants, 7,960,250 shares issuable upon conversion of the Preferred Stock, and 1,758,490 shares issuable upon conversion of accrued and unpaid dividends on the Preferred Stock.
+An additional \$597,019 of dividends were accrued on August 1, 1996 which are convertible into 597,019 shares of Common Stock.
 Preferred Stock Outstanding as of June 30, 1996 796,025 shares.
 Each share of Series A Convertible Preferred Stock, no par value, of the Company ("Preferred Stock") is convertible by the holder thereof at any time into 10 shares of Common Stock.
 The outstanding shares of Preferred Stock are convertible into 7,960,250 shares of Common Stock.
 At the time of conversion, all accrued and unpaid dividends are converted into Common Stock at the rate of \$1.00 per share of Common Stock.
 See